What is a SPED Teacher? A full breakdown to Special Education Teachers

 -

-Instructional Design and Delivery: SPED teachers design and deliver instruction tailored to the specific learning styles and needs of their students.
+Instructional Design and Delivery: SPED teachers design and deliver instruction built for the specific learning styles and needs of their students.
 This might involve differentiated instruction, modified assignments, assistive technology, and alternative assessment methods.
-They utilize various teaching strategies to cater to diverse learning challenges, including visual, auditory, and kinesthetic learning preferences.
+They work with various teaching strategies to cater to diverse learning challenges, including visual, auditory, and kinesthetic learning preferences It's one of those things that adds up..

 -

 Behavioral Management: Many students with disabilities also face behavioral challenges.
 SPED teachers are trained in positive behavior interventions and support (PBIS) strategies to manage disruptive behaviors and create a positive learning environment.
-They collaborate with parents and other professionals to develop behavior plans and implement interventions.
+They collaborate with parents and other professionals to develop behavior plans and implement interventions Most people skip this — try not to..

 -